 PhD position in Analysis and Number Theory, TU Graz, Austria

 We offer a position for a PhD student at the Institute of Analysis and Number Theory of the Technical University of Graz in Graz/Austria.
-The position starts in spring or summer 2018 (starting date is flexible), and is for three years.
+The position starts anytime, and is for three years.

 The position is located within a large research project called "Quasi-Monte Carlo Methods: Theory and Applications", and in particular within the two sub-projects "Diophantine equations, discrepancy and finance" and "Number-theoretic, probabilistic and computational aspects of uniform distribution theory".
 The research problems investigated in this project are situated somewhere on the intersection of number theory, analysis, probability theory and numerical analysis.
-See http://www.sfb-qmc.jku.at/ for more information on the (previous funding period of the) project.
+See http://www.sfb-qmc.jku.at/ for more information on the general project.

 Particular topics include: